In the guide below, we provide a summary/breakdown of energy in China.

 [In 2013] China’s total annual electricity output was 5.398 trillion kWh and the annual consumption was 5.380 trillion kWh with an installed capacity of 1247 GW (all the largest in the world).

-China’s Electricity Generation vs The United States’ Electricity Generation
+China’s Electricity Production vs The United States’ Electricity Production

-Comparatively, the United States’ energy production is lower than China’s
+The United States’ electricity production might be lower than China’s electricity production

 Where China Gets Most Of Its Energy From – Energy Mix